k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 12em; background-color: #F93E3E; padding: 0 10px; color:white">DELETE</span>   `/api/catalog/clean-graph`

-The API permanently deletes all catalog data from the Neo4j GraphDB including the versions and all included data platforms with their information.
+The API permanently deletes the entire Catalog from the Neo4j GraphDB, including all versions and data platforms with their associated information.

 Starting from Fabric 8.4, the following optional input parameters are available: